Stochastic Optimization for Markov Modulated Networks with Application to Delay Constrained Wireless Scheduling: Conclusions

 \section{Conclusions}

-We have developed an approach to the constrained Markov Decision problems associated with a small number $K$ of delay-constrained wireless users and a (possibly large) number $N$ of delay-unconstrained queues.
-Optimization of general penalty functions subject to general penalty constraints and queue stability constraints is treated by reduction to an online (unconstrained) weighted stochastic shortest path problem implemented over variable length frames.
-This generalizes the class of max-weight network control policies to Markov-modulated networks.
-The solution to the underlying stochastic shortest path problem has complexity that is geometric in the number of delay-constrained queues $K$, but polynomial in the number of delay-unconstrained queues $N$.
-Explicit bounds on the average backlog in the delay-unconstrained queues were computed and shown to be polynomial in $N+K$.
-The average size of the virtual queues (which enforce the penalty constraints) were also bounded, which shows that convergence times required to achieve the desired time averages are also polynomial in $N+K$.
-A Robbins-Monro approximation technique, together with a delayed queue analysis, was shown to provide an efficient online implementation in the case when the system probabilities are not known in advance.
-The solution technique is general and extends to other Markov modulated networks with general penalties and rewards.
+We have developed an approach to the Markov Decision problems associated with a small number $K$ of delay-constrained wireless users and a (possibly large) number $N$ of stability-constrained queues.
+Our formulation allows optimization of general penalty functions subject to general penalty constraints, such as minimizing average packet drops subject to average backlog and/or average delay constraints at the delay-constrained queues, and subject to stability at the stability-constrained queues.
+Our approach uses a reduction to an online (unconstrained) weighted stochastic shortest path problem implemented over variable length frames.
+This generalizes the class of max-weight network control policies to networks with Markov decisions.
+The solution to the underlying stochastic shortest path problem has complexity that is exponential in the number of delay-constrained queues $K$, but polynomial in the number of delay-unconstrained queues $N$.
+A Robbins-Monro approximation technique was used to develop several approximation algorithms for the stochastic shortest path problem.
+The solution technique is general and extends to other network problems with stochastic decisions.